 - Less red meat.
 A vegetarian or vegan diet has none of the growth hormones or antibiotics injected into factory farmed animals.

 - Smaller servings of meat if you eat it, larger servings of vegetables.

 - Eating low fat dairy foods, if you eat them.
 There are many tasty non-dairy alternatives.

 - Adding less fat in the form of butter, mayo, sour cream, to the food on your plate.
 This is a huge source of excessive calories.

 - Stocking up with healthy snack foods to keep hunger at bay.
 If you fill up with healthy nutritious calories, you won’t want the junk foods that hunger makes you eat.
 As far as weight management goes, hunger remains Public Enemy Number One.

 Exercise provides great indirect benefits

 Exercise burns calories and therefore helps to widen your calorie deficit.
 But its direct effect on weight loss is typically quite small.
-In fact, it’s not uncommon to gain weight when you start exercising.
+In fact, it’s not uncommon to gain weight when you start exercising, as muscle increases.
 The real weight loss benefits of exercise are indirect ones.
 It raises the metabolic rate, helping you burn calories faster.
-It also improves mood, which can reduce comfort-eating.
+It also improves mood, which can reduce comfort eating.
 However, don’t overdo your exercise workouts.
 Ideally, start with 45 minutes a day of any physical activity you can easily manage, and gradually increase the duration and intensity.
 Listen to your body at all times, and be sure to warm up beforehand and warm down afterwards.

 See yourself as you want to be